ANCPLabOldenburg/bids_manager_documentation/book/editor.md

  <br>

-  * For **functional (BOLD) images** you can scroll through time (4-D data) using the `volume` toggle.
+  * For **functional (BOLD) images**, scroll through time (4D data) using the `volume` toggle.
+Each volume is one timepoint.
 <img src="../static/editor_gifs/4_volumes.gif" alt="volumes" width="600px">

  <br>

-  * On top of the volume function, BIDSplorer includes a `Graph` option that allows to see the how the signal changes over time.
-This graph will help you spot "jumps" or big irregularities that could be cause by the participant movement or scanner errors.
+  * BIDSplorer includes a `Graph` option for functiona images that allows to see the how the signal changes over time.
+This graph will help you spot "jumps" or big irregularities that could be cause by the participant movements or scanner artifacts.
 <img src="../static/editor_gifs/5_graph_volumes.gif" alt="graph" width="600px">

  <br>

-  * The `Graph` option can also be expanded with the `Scope`option to inlcude neighboring voxels, making it easier to identify localized artifacts.
-You may additionally increase the `Dot size` and even remove the dot from the neighboring graphs.
+  * Expand the `Graph` with `Scope` to include neighboring voxels, which can make localized artifacts easier to identify.
+You can also adjust the `Dot size` or hide the neighboring dots.
 <img src="../static/editor_gifs/6_graph_neughbors.gif" alt="scope" width="600px">

  <br>